osoekawaitlab/envresolve/docs/adr/0019-do-not-implement-validation-helpers.md

-# Do Not Implement Validation Helper Functions and Metadata Query Helpers
+# ADR 0019: Do Not Implement Validation Helper Functions and Metadata Query Helpers

 ## Status